-Blogging before publication is a fraught topic for many writers.
+Should an unpublished author maintain a writer blog?
+This is a fraught topic for many writers.
 Some seem forced into blogging.
 Others love it.
 If you’re happy to blog, please do it.
-This post is geared mostly to people who are on the fence and who are feeling pressure to start a blog because they hear that’s what they’re supposed to do.
+This post is geared mostly to people who are on the fence and who are feeling pressure to start a writer blog because they hear that’s what they’re supposed to do.
 The tone of this question is usually, “Do I have to blog?”
-I’ve changed the title to reflect the framing.

 This is a question that comes up a lot at conferences and from people who email me.
-It’s the familiar scenario: You’re an unpublished writer chasing publication.
-You don’t have a book or a deal to blog about yet, but you’ve heard that writers need platform and Internet presence, and you’ve heard that blogs get you friends and traffic and riches and unicorns, and you’ve also heard about this Twitter thing.
+It’s the familiar scenario: You’re an unpublished author chasing publication.
+You don’t have a book or a deal to blog about yet, but you’ve heard that you need an author platform and Internet presence, and you’ve heard that writer blogs get you friends and traffic and riches and unicorns, and you’ve also heard about this Twitter thing.
 Yet it sounds overwhelming.
 And you wonder if you have enough to blog about.
 You wonder if you have the time to keep up with all these things.

 But the online writing community you see other unpublished writers enjoying keeps bugging you — You have to blog!
 You have to Tweet!
 You have to Facebook!